Australia's Qantas Airways drops Blackberrys for iPhones

-SYDNEY Australia's Qantas Airways, is the latest company to drop Research in Motion Ltd's Blackberry after employees voted in favour of Apple's iPhone in a survey.
+SYDNEY Australia's Qantas Airways (QAN.AX), is the latest company to drop Research in Motion Ltd's RIM.TO Blackberry after employees voted in favor of Apple's (AAPL.O) iPhone in a survey.

 RIM virtually invented mobile e-mail, making it the phone of choice for companies when it rolled out its first BlackBerry devices more than a decade ago.
 But its market share has evaporated as consumers flock to iPhones and other devices based on Google Inc's (GOOG.O) Android system.

-Qantas (QAN.AX) said it was replacing 1,300 company-issued Blackberrys with iPhones and the savings at the end of the program would be about A$1.4 million.
+Qantas said it was replacing 1,300 company-issued Blackberrys with iPhones and the savings at the end of the program would be about A$1.4 million ($1.43 million).
 IBM was also reported to be dropping RIM for iPhones for 500 employees in Australia.

 "Savings will come from simplifying the infrastructure supporting the devices, from the devices themselves and from the data agreements reached with our providers."